 - the volume of future premium and the assumed lapse rate.
 A significant proportion of the Companies' business is written under Group Policies which provide for a guarantee of the continuation of the current premium rate for six months into the future, with the ability for the Companies to vary premium rates thereafter.
-These future premiums explain the negative Technical Provisions; - the assumption for future management expenses, which is derived from the actual values for 2021 and the Companies' business plan for 2022-24; and - the future expected loss ratios which are derived from historical loss ratios.
+These future premiums explain the negative SII Technical Provisions for NSLT Health and Life TPs and are part of the reason behind the significant reduction in Non-Life TPs. - the assumption for future management expenses, which is derived from the actual values for 2021 and the Companies' business plan for 2022-24; and - the future expected loss ratios which are derived from historical loss ratios.

-Implicit in the premium provision is the assumption of a going-concern, i.e. that future business will be available to share the overhead expenses while the existing business is run-off.
+Implicit in the premium provision is the assumption of a going concern, i.e. that future business will be available to share the overhead expenses while the existing business is run-off.
 This is in accordance with Article 31.4 of the delegated act.
-Refer also to section D.4 in relation to going-concern.
+Refer also to section D.4 in relation to going concern.